 The British government ordered the evacuation from Suvla Bay on the 7th December 1915.
 Unlike the Campaign, the evacuation was a remarkable success – a brilliant piece of organisation, in which soldiers and sailors, worked together with the upmost skill and courage.
 The evacuation of Anzac started on 15th December.
 Over 5 nights at Anzac, 3,500 soldiers, 3,600 horses and mules, 130 guns, 330 vehicles and over 1,500 tonnes of equipment were silently withdrawn to the waiting transport ships.
 The last troops left Helles, on the 9th January, 1916.
 Over 83,000 troops, and transports were evacuated, with the loss of one life.
 Various tricks, like the “Drip rifle”, were employed to convey trenches were occupied.
 Other stunts, included irregular artillery barrages to feign an attack and keep the Turks occupied.
 Even a cricket match was staged at Shell Green, two days before departure, to convey all was normal.
 In the final hours, a few hundred “Die Hards” held the frontline trenches against 170,000 Turks.
 These hand picked Officers and men were athletes, given meticulous instructions to set off rifles, blow tunnels, lay mines and booby traps.
 To a set timetable, they silently stole away to safety, in single file, along specific routes, marked by white washed sandbags.
 Indian Mule handlers, used great skill in dampening surfaces and keeping movements as quiet as possible.
 These were tough, tense, anxious times, expecting the Turks to discover the ruse at any moment.
 On the beaches, vast quantities of abandoned stores were prepared for destruction.
 Supplies were poisoned, equipment sabotaged, and sadly, horses shot.
 At 4.10am on 6th January, tightly packed boats, left the beaches.
 HMS Cornwallis, the last battleship to leave, shelled the Turkish trenches as it sailed away.
 The Turks who believed that they were about to be attacked, were completely deceived by the evacuation.
 Over the coming days, Turks nervously penetrated the abandoned Allied trenches.
 They found a wasteland of debris and obstacles.
 It took the Turks nearly two years, to clear the Peninsular of mines, at great loss of life.

-In all, some 480,000 Allied forces took part in the Gallipoli Campaign, at a cost of more than 250,000 casualties, including some 56,000 dead.
+In all, some 490,000 Allied forces took part in the Gallipoli Campaign, at a cost of more than 250,000 casualties, including some 56,000 dead.
 On the Turkish side, the campaign also cost an estimated 250,000 casualties, with 65,000 – 87,000 killed.
 Gallipoli is often overshadowed by the losses on the Western Front, but it is best remembered for forging the National identity of Australia and New Zealand, whose forces suffered disproportionately.
 The hard lessons learned at Gallipoli would be used to plan the amphibious attacks in the Second World war at Sicily and Normandy.
+Eve today, the United States Marine Corp pioneer new landing craft and tactics inspired by the Gallipoli campaign.

 Although their confidence was bolstered, the Gallipoli campaign weakened the Turk’s physical forces, to an extent that made them significantly easier to defeat, simultaneously allowing the British navy to bypass the underwater minefields that the Turks had planted in the Dardanelles that had originally caused them great trouble.
 Thus, they could then destroy the Turkish fleet.
 The result of this war, was the Ottoman Empire’s deterioration into the Republic of Turkey, the name by which it has been officially known since 1923.